ionos-cloud/terraform-provider-ionoscloud/docs/data-sources/ipblock.md

 ## Argument reference

 * `id` - (Optional) ID of an existing Ip Block that you want to search for.
 * `name` - (Optional) Name of an existing Ip Block that you want to search for.
-Search by name is case-insensitive, but the whole resource name is required (we do not support partial matching).
+Search by name is case-insensitive.
+The whole resource name is required if `partial_match` parameter is not set to true..
+* `partial_match` - (Optional) Whether partial matching is allowed or not when using name argument.
+Default value is false.
 * `location` - (Optional) The regional location for this IP Block: us/las, us/ewr, de/fra, de/fkb.

 ## Attributes Reference